piraeusdatastore/piraeus-operator/README.md

 Clusters with SELinux enabled hosts (for example: OpenShift clusters) need to relabel the created directory.
 This can be done automatically by passing `--set selinux=true` to the above `helm install` command.

+#### Override the default choice of chown job image

+The `pv-hostpath` chart will create a job for each created PV.
+The jobs are meant to ensure the host volumes are set up with the correct permission, so that etcd can run as a non-privileged container.
+To override the default choice of `centos:8`, use `--set chownerImage=<my-image>`.

 ### Using an existing database

 LINSTOR can connect to an existing PostgreSQL, MariaDB or etcd database.
 For